Athletics at the 2004 Summer Olympics – Women's 10,000 metres

-The women's 10,000 metres at the 2004 Summer Olympics as part of the athletics program were held at the Athens Olympic Stadium on August 27.
+The women's 10,000 metres at the 2004 Summer Olympics were held as part of the athletics program at the Athens Olympic Stadium on August 27.
 No preliminary rounds were held at this distance, since the number of competitors allowed a direct final.

 Like Fernanda Ribeiro at the 2000 Summer Olympics, defending champion Derartu Tulu was not able to maintain her title, finishing in the third place behind compatriot (and cousin) Ejegayehu Dibaba and the winner Xing Huina.
 In Athens, Ribeiro did not finish the race due to fatigue, along with British marathon world record holder Paula Radcliffe.
 Throughout the race, Xing marked the Ethiopian favorites, not taking the lead until the home stretch with a final kick Dibabba could not match.
 Xing's final lap was just under 63 seconds.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows.

 No new records were set during the competition.